A label I’ve set up to accompany this blog. Distributed through all the usual digital platforms.

-The first tune on ITTLG, ‘Aldershot’ was released in November 2018 and is by my own alter ego, Christine X. I am making music using cut up cassette tapes of interviews, live Buzz Club clips, rehearsals and putting them to music.
-I have set myself the challenge of releasing a track for each letter of the alphabet and have so far completed A to D.
+Released in November 2018, the first tune on ITTLG, was ‘Aldershot’ by Christine X. Made using cut up cassette tapes of interviews, live Buzz Club clips, rehearsals and putting them to music.
+Christine X is my musical alter-ego and I will be releasing one track for each letter of the alphabet, so far I am up to D -‘Demoed’.

 Released on 10 August 2019

 J.D. and Bob